Skip to sub navigation Skip to main content

 The Midland’s distribution, logistics and specialist manufacturing community, along with many parts of the UK, are at risk of being left behind by overseas competitors due to the slow adoption of automation.

 Through consultation with this sector, the concept of a purpose built innovation facility has been developed, targeted at improving international competitiveness and inward investment attractiveness.
-The ADMC will support the adoption, integration and expansion of automated technologies for businesses, locally and across the Midlands region in a sustainable manner.
+The ADMC will support the adoption, integration and expansion of automated technologies for businesses locally and across the Midlands region in a sustainable manner.
 The ADMC will be focus on providing:

-• Automation equipment technology and solution demonstration to businesses considering adopting or expanding automated processes/systems and who want to gain insights into how automation is employed and the barriers to implementation they may face
+• automation equipment technology and solution demonstration to businesses considering adopting or expanding automated processes/systems and who want to gain insights into how automation is employed and the barriers to implementation they may face

-• A prototyping and test facility, where businesses can work with equipment suppliers, systems integrators and university partners to develop solutions to the automation challenges; without having to reduce their own capacity or invest in staff resource
+• a prototyping and test facility, where businesses can work with equipment suppliers, systems integrators and university partners to develop solutions to the automation challenges; without having to reduce their own capacity or invest in staff resource

-• An early stage innovation capability where businesses already using automation can work with researchers, equipment suppliers and systems integrators to test the potential of emergent technologies
+• an early stage innovation capability where businesses already using automation can work with researchers, equipment suppliers and systems integrators to test the potential of emergent technologies

-• Access to skills training to meet the increasing need for talent and upskilling by employers to meet the requirement of automation technology.
+• access to skills training to meet the increasing need for talent and upskilling by employers to meet the requirement of automation technology.
 This will link to Vision West Nottinghamshire College’s (VWNC) Automation and Robotics programme and the emerging higher level education programmes being developed by Nottingham Trent University (NTU).

 400 businesses have been contacted regarding the ADMC and their feedback has helped shape ADMC provision.
 The Manufacturing Technology Centre (MTC), part of the High Value Manufacturing Catapult (HVMC), have also contributed to its outline design.